sdrhodes/ISTA_420/Homework/T-SQL_Chapter_6_Homework.md

 ### T-SQL Chapter 6 Homework

 ### 1. What does a set operator do?
-Set operators are operators that combine rows from two query result sets
+Set operators are operators that combine rows from two query result sets (sets are groups of unique objects)

 ### 2. What are the general requirements of a set operator
 A set operator follows the general form of: